surajkareppagol/Data-Structures-And-Algorithms/Binary Search/problem.md

 # Binary Search

 `Binary Search` algorithm makes searching faster.
-Compared to `Linear Search` it is much more faster.
+Compared to `Linear Search` it is much more faster, the time complexity is `O(log n)`.

 It needs a `Sorted List` and an `Item` to search as input, if it founds the item it returns the position of that item from the list, or else it returns `None`.